 - Looks.
 I use toasted sesame seeds and some coriander leaves.
 I also like adding chopped green onions' tops.
 You can also serve the dish with lemon wedges.

 - Pair.
-By all means, pair your curry with freshky-made aromatic Thai Jasmine Rice.
+By all means, pair your curry with freshly made aromatic Thai Jasmine Rice.
 It is one ingredient, and it is made silently while Thai curry is developing its flavor.
-Find my recipe on this site.

 - Spicy - add extra chili while cooking to imbue heat into the dish.

-- Flavor - add 2 tablespoons of tamarind along with the ginger to add some acidity.
+- Flavor - add 2 tablespoons of tamarind and ginger to add some acidity.
 Also, add extra ginger or lemongrass stalks or paste to add more intensity to the dish flavors.
 Have fun!

 I always double quantities because curries are always better the next day.
 The flavors intensify.
 Not only that, but curries are great for meal prepping.